OwaisImam/backend-initial-technical-assessment/README.md

 -   `vp-james.booth`
 -   `vp-daniel.gomes`

-The task should take approximately an hour and you do not have to use separate feature branches for the work, but please create 1 commit per task so that we can easily assess the changes.
+You do not have to use separate feature branches for the work, but please create 1 commit per task so that we can easily assess the changes.

 Feel free to supply any accompanyting notes about your design choices in the `COMMENTS.md` file, under the respective header.